EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 ---------
 For the shared task, you are welcome to use any machine/deep learning toolkit to generate predictions for each target token.
 In our baseline experiments, we used the logistic classifier in [SKLL v1.5](https://github.com/EducationalTestingService/skll).
 We provided a set of training and testing data that are subsets from the `news` genre as a walkthrough example.

 SKLL can be installed via Conda.
-You can find installation instructions for [conda](https://github.com/conda/conda)
+You can find installation instructions at the [anaconda](https://docs.anaconda.com/anaconda/install/) page.

 Next, run
 ```